MuhammedBuyukkinaci/My-Kubernetes-Notes/README.md

 ![config](./images/007.png)

 18) Pod is the most basic object.
 It is the smallest object in k8s.
 Pod can have 1 or many containers at the same time.
 In 99% of cases, one pod has one container.
 Each pod has a unique identifier(UID) and a unique localhost.
 Contaiers which are in the same pod are run in the same worker node.
+Look at **files/pods/base.yaml**.

 19) To create a pod in k8s